Transplantation

 Transplant Services

-RenalCare Associates has two transplant surgeons and two transplant nephrologists that provide transplant services through the OSF St. Francis Medical Center transplant department.
+RenalCare Associates has transplant surgeons and nephrologists that provide transplant services through the OSF St. Francis Medical Center transplant department.
 The transplant center is able to perform and manage kidney and pancreas transplantation.